-Virus Infection in Year 2 % of total vines tested Virus testing for blocks exceeding allowable limit of 0.1% in 3 rd or Subsequent Years
+Virus Infection in Year 2, % of total vines tested Virus testing for blocks exceeding allowable limit of 0.1% in 3 rd or Subsequent Years

-0.1-1% 20%
+0.1-1% 30%

 1-2 % 40%

 2-5 % 60%

 >5 % 100%

-^{}virus testing in 3rd and subsequent years may be limited to viruses known to be present.
+^{}Virus testing in 3rd and subsequent years may be limited to viruses known to be present.

-Appendix 7: Program and protocols regarding Agrobacterium vitis (crown gall)-tested propagating material for grapevines
+Appendix 7: Program and protocols regarding Allorhyzobium vitis (crown gall)-tested propagating material for grapevines

-Agrobacterium vitis (crown gall) is a bacterial disease that can weaken or kill a grapevine.
+Allorhyzobium vitis (previously known as Agrobacterium vitis) (crown gall) is a bacterial disease that can weaken or kill a grapevine.
 It is spread mostly by infected propagating material.
 Another mode of infection is through soil that has previously been planted with grapevines infected with crown gall.
 Grapevine roots left in the soil can harbour A. vitis for years after the crop has been removed.